GabeScott/standard-works-vault/General Conference/1987 October - “Lord, Increase Our Faith”.md

 I shall never forget him.
 He is poor in the things of the world.
 But he is educated—a teacher by profession.
 I know little of his circumstances.
 But this I know—when we talked with him, the fire of faith burned in his heart, and our own faith was quickened also.

 As we traveled from that scene and there was time to meditate, I wished that faith of his kind was found more widely, both among us and among others.
 His example has provided a text for me.
 It is found in the fifth verse of the seventeenth chapter of Luke.
 Jesus had been teaching his disciples by precept and parable.
-“And the apostles said unto the Lord, Increase our faith” (italics added).
+“And the apostles said unto the Lord, *Increase our faith*” (italics added).

-This is my prayer for all of us—“Lord, increase our faith.”
+This is my prayer for all of us—“Lord, Increase our faith.”
 Increase our faith to bridge the chasms of uncertainty and doubt.
 As most of you know, in the last four or five years we have passed through an interesting episode in the history of the Church.
 There came into our hands two letters that were seized upon by the media when we announced them.
 They were trumpeted across much of the world as documents that would challenge the authenticity of the Church.
 In announcing them we stated that they really had nothing to do with the essentials of our history.
 But some few of little faith, who seemingly are always quick to believe the negative, accepted as fact the pronouncements and predictions of the media.
 I recall a letter from an individual who asked that his name be taken from the records of the Church because he could no longer believe in a church that had to do with an experience with a salamander.

 Now, as you know, these letters, together with other documents, have been acknowledged by their forger to be total frauds and part of an evil and devious design which culminated in the murder of two individuals.